Today, I have an interview on Metabolic Training Secrets.

 - What are the benefits of metabolic training?

 - What are the common mistakes that people make when it comes to training to increase their metabolism?

 - How can people add metabolic training within their program to increase their metabolism and speed up their fat loss results?

 - Shared some inspiring results that her clients have gotten using the metabolic training program.

 - Gave some points on how people can measure or track their intensity when it comes to their workout

 I am here for another video interview for you.

 (Sorry that the sound on Kate’s end was not perfect.
 Below is a transcript of the first half of the interview.)

 Today we are going to talk about Metabolic Training.
 What is metabolic training?
 And how can it help you?

 On the other line is Kate V. from New York.
 I will get Kate to introduce herself, and then we will get into the questions.

-Kate Vidulich: Hey Rick, thank you so much for that new mood today.
+Kate Vidulich: Hey Rick, thank you so much for today’s new mood.
 I appreciate it.

 Rick Kaselj: Awesome.
 So Kate, give people a little background on who you are.
 Because I know you are a misplaced individual from a different country and a new country doing an odd thing.
 So maybe you can give people a little background on who you are.

 Kate Vidulich: I don’t come across as someone in New York with this accent.
 I am originally from Australia.
-I grew up down under and I went to the University there.
+I grew up down under, and I went to the University there.
 And I majored in Sports Science.
 I decided to cross to New York four and a half years ago.
 And that’s when my hybrid life started picking up.

 I’ve been here for four and a half years, like I said.
 And I’ve been working primarily as a physiologist and trainer.
 Training primarily is where I want to stay.